nerab/s2d/README.md

 s2d - Send to Device
 ====================

-Send text and documentation to various devices from the command line.
+Send text and documentation from the command line to various devices.

 Examples
 --------